open-resources/dash_curriculum/_sources/part5/chapter15.md

 ![printregistry](ch15_files/print_registry.png)

-As we can see, the registry stores a lot of information for each page, let's focus on some properties (for the full list, check (here)[https://dash.plotly.com/urls#dash.register_page()]):
+As we can see, the registry stores a lot of information for each page, let's focus on some properties (for the full list, [click here](https://dash.plotly.com/urls#dash.register_page())):
 - `path`: is the URL of the page.
 We can see that the homepage has url '/'.
 - `name`: name of the page to be displayed in the URL.
 If null, the app filename will be used.
 - `order`: the order of the pages in our App.
 The page with path '/' will receive order 0, then the remaining pages are sorted alphabetically.
 This is why, if we look at our App, we can see that the pages are sorted alphabetically (after Home) in the navbar.